 Six months later and Samuel married widow Mira Stone (nee Burgoine).

 In August 1858 he was granted a victualling licence, having kept a beerhouse in Kensington for the previous 20 years without a complaint against him.
 He was still there in 1865.

 Samuel was an early bird, usually up and busy by about 4am, as was the case one Tuesday morning in 1865.

 An hour after arising he returned upstairs to find that Mira had cut her throat.
 Dr. Norman was immediately called, successfully treated the wife who was then removed to the asylum at Mickleover for a time.
 A quarrel with a neighbour was thought to be the immediate cause of the attempted suicide although the Pioneer had no doubt that “she had been brought to a state of insanity through extreme drinking”.

 Mira outlived Samuel by a dozen years.
 The former landlord died in Nottingham Road in January 1878, aged 78.

-From 1874 to 1876 the landlord was Henry Beardsley.
-Though when his licence was renewed in September 1875 he was cautioned for previously selling liquor during prohibited hours.
+From 1874 to 1876 the landlord of the Needlemakers’ was Henry Beardsley … though when his licence was renewed in September 1875 he was cautioned for previously selling liquor during prohibited hours.

-Herbert was a son of needlemaker Benjamin and Sarah Hardy and the uncle of the other Herbert who died in 1882, and while still landlord at the Inn he received a visit from Capt* Henry Stair Sandys, in the summer of 1884.
+Herbert Tatham was a son of needlemaker Benjamin and Sarah (ne Hardy) and the uncle of the other Herbert who died in 1882, and while still landlord at the Inn he received a visit from Capt* Henry Stair Sandys, in the summer of 1884.